-Can Collagen Help Sun Damaged Skin?
+Can Collagen Help Sun Damage?

-Sunlight Changes Skin Health
+Sunlight Impacts Your Skin

 UV rays from sunlight change the structural integrity of our skin.
 When UVA and UVB rays come into contact with the skin, it can increase the number of free radicals which damages the DNA in skin cells.
-This can cause overactive cell proliferation, or cell division, which can increase the risk of skin cancers and premature aging.
+This can cause overactive cell proliferation, or cell division, which can increase the risk of skin cancers and premature aging

 What is Collagen?